-- 39. Evidence and testimony considered particularly relevant to this determination include the following: - A. The Board's Final Assessment Determination for petition #39-011-95-1-4-00007 concerns the same Petitioners and the same issue for the 1995 assessment year.
+- 38. Evidence and testimony considered particularly relevant to this determination include the following: - A. The Board's Final Assessment Determination for petition #39-011-95-1-4-00007 concerns the same Petitioners and the same issue for the 1995 assessment year.
 These findings concluded that the subject parcel was not platted and, to comply with the Land Order, should be priced at no higher than \$24,750 per acre.
-The property record card (PRC) indicates the subject lot is, in fact, platted.
+The property record card (PRC) indicates the subject lot is platted.
 (Petitioners' Ex.
 B, tab 2); (Respondents' Ex.
-E, tab 16, PRC). - B. The Form 115, Notification of Final Assessment Determination, for the 1996 assessment was issued on September 8, 1999.
+E, tab 16, PRC). - B. The copy of page 7 of 13 of the Jefferson County Land Valuation Order indicates that commercial / industrial platted lots are valued at a high value of \$900 per front foot.
+(Petitioners' Ex.
+B, tab 1).